 As human beings, we have an amazing ability to adapt.
 But one other thing we have become good at is labeling things as good or bad.
 I'm sure you have noticed that when it comes to the two sides of the fence, the mind is more easily drawn to what’s wrong as opposed to what’s good in life.

 The force of negative thinking can feel like the most powerful magnet pulling at us from all sides — but there is a reason for this…

 We are so quick to point out the negative aspects of our experiences because, biologically, it is in our best interests to notice danger quicker than we notice peace, pleasure, and sources of joy.
 The mind is conditioned to pick up on anything that might cause us harm, and at one point in our evolutionary past this was very beneficial to our survival and remains so today.

 While our busy mind is trying it’s best to put everything in order and keep us safe from the competitive environment of the modern day, it can become very easy to lose track of the natural beauty and appreciation of what it truly means to be alive.

 Focusing on Positive as a Way to Heal the Mind

-By intentionally bringing your attention towards things that arouse positive feelings, you can condition the mind to process challenging or unpleasant situations in ways that benefit you rather than resist and react in your habitual ways.
+By directing your attention towards things that arouse positive feelings, you can condition your mind to process challenging or unpleasant situations in ways that benefit you rather than resist and react in your habitual ways.

 Silent meditation is based on concentrating on your breathing process and visualizing the air as it fills your diaphragm and then your lungs, before passing out through the full process like a wave.